 About the Authors

 Lead Deal Desk Analyst at New Relic, Inc.

 Data & Analytics Manager at BaptistCare NSW & ACT

 Lilian started her career in Finance before moving to Data and Analytics.
-This was Lily’s first Data4Good project and we’ve had great feedback from BaptistCare so congrats to our volunteer team – Lily (BA), Vitus (Team Lead), Sameer (Data Scientist) and Tye (Aged Care expert).
+This was Lily’s first Data4Good project and we’ve had great feedback from BaptistCare so congrats to our volunteer team – Lily (BA), Vitus Chu (Team Lead), Sameer (Data Scientist) and Tye Galloway (Data Scientist).